-When it comes to drug abuse, teens often turn to the medicine cabinet more than the drug dealer down the street.
+When it comes to drug abuse, teens often turn to the medicine cabinet more than the drug dealer.

 According to the National Institute on Drug Abuse, prescription drugs are second to marijuana in rates of abuse by teenagers.
 Some students abuse medications they’ve been given by their friends or family members.
-Other students abuse medications in so-called “pharma parties,” where the teens may take incredibly high doses of meds.
+Other students abuse at so-called “pharma parties.”
+In addition, at these parties, teens may take high doses of meds.
 Teen Ambien abuse has become part and parcel of such “pharma parties.”
 Furthermore, this is just as dangerous as teen opioid abuse and teen benzodiazepine abuse.
 Ambien is classified as a hypnotic sleep aid by the National Institute on Drug Abuse.

 An Ambien Primer

 Ambien, also known by the generic name zolpidem, is used to treat insomnia.
 It is often provided in time-release tablets, meaning that the tablets travel through the body and are broken down slowly.
 The medication trickles into the user’s system, without hitting the system all at once.
 As a result, the user feels the effects of the medication over an extended period of time.

 According to the Mayo Clinic, Ambien should only be provided for a short period of time.
 A prescription for one to two days of medication might be common, although some doctors might give the medication for up to two weeks.

 The pills can be habit-forming, so doctors dislike the idea of providing them for a long period of time.

 Teens suffering from Ambien abuse may take extremely large doses of the pills.
 Some teens crush the pills and then snort them.
 This can be a dangerous practice, especially if the teen is using a time-release format of Ambien.
 By crushing the pills, the active ingredients of the drug immediately hit the body.
 Instead of feeling a low level of symptoms for a long period of time, all the effects hit at once.